FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/rfk.md

 # Implications for Reconciling Differences

 If you are reading this far it means you are at least considering voting for the major parties.
 One thing is clear when reconciling your differences, you need to figure out which party you would vote for if your top choice did not exist.
 Thus two kinds of voters exist,\
-- $RFK \succ KH\succ DJT$\
+- $RFK \succ KH\succ DJT$
-- $RFK \succ DJT\succ KH$\
+- $RFK \succ DJT\succ KH$

 Where, $\succ$ means is that if $a\succ b$ you would vote for $a$ over $b$.
 For instance, if after casting your vote for RFK and seeing he lost you would rather DJT won (had you known RFK would not have won), that means DJT is your second choice.
 Thus, imagine a world in which RFK lost and think about who you would have preferred.
 That is who you should vote for.
 Similarly, if you voted for RFK and DJT won, and you wished that you voted for KH, then your second choice is KH.

 There is however, one (and only one) situation in which you should vote for RFK and that is the situation in which you are truly indifferent between DJT and KH.
-That is, on the day after the election you truly did not care if RFK lost.
+That is,IF, on the day after the election you truly do not care if RFK lost.
 I think that such candidates are likely to be of two kinds (and I do not think readers of this article are likely to be either).

 **Non-voters** : They would probably have not voted any way.
 If you are going to vote if RFK was not running then this is NOT you.